Menu

 For your information

-Our PE days are Wednesdays and Fridays.
+PE days are Tuesday and Wednesday.
 Please make sure that all children are in the correct P.E uniform, hair is tied up and they are not wearing jewellery.
 The children should come to school wearing their PE uniform on PE days.

 As part of Readmore@Phillimore on Wednesdays we will be holding a library day.
 Children who have their book bag will be able to borrow a book.

-Our PE days are Tuesdays and Wednesdays.
+PE days are Tuesday and Wednesday.
 Please make sure that all children are in the correct P.E uniform, hair is tied up and they are not wearing jewellery.
 The children should come to school wearing their PE uniform on PE days.

 As part of Readmore@Phillimore on Wednesdays we will be holding a library day.
 Children who have their book bag will be able to borrow a book.